Solaris9/pocketbase-ts/README.md

 The API is designed like `action (...arguments)`

-To get data you use the `get` function.
+To get a record by ID you use the `get` function.

 ```ts
 await get(Users, "id of record");
 ```

-To find data you use the `find` function.
+To find one record you use the `find` function.

 ```ts
 await find(Users, { filter: "likes>10" });
 ```

-To create data you use the `create` function.
+To create a record you use the `create` function.

 ```ts
 await create(Users, { name: "Solaris9" });
 ```

-To list data you use the `list` function.
+To list paginated records you use the `list` function.

 ```ts
 await list(Users, { sort: "created" });